 Consequently, a person ordinarily skilled in the art who intends to acquire highly pure pravastatin sodium will never apply the HPLC method stated in Exhibit Otsu No. 11 to purification of pravastatin sodium.
 There is thus no motivation to apply the HPLC method stated in Exhibit Otsu No. 11 for purification of pravastatin sodium (see Exhibit Ko No. 21).

 (C) In the first place, Exhibit Otsu No. 11 merely stipulates the HPLC method, which is prior art.
 Even if the HPLC method is applied, it is impossible to obtain highly pure pravastatin sodium like that stipulated by the Corrected Inventions (Exhibits Ko No. 9 and No. 34).
-In addition,
+In addition, even if the HPLC method is repeated, there is a limit to the purity that can be achieved thereby.
 Consequently, it is impossible to obtain highly pure pravastatin sodium in the same way.